Substance Abuse Counselor Certification Through NAADAC and IC&RC: Complete Guide

 Understanding the Unique Features of Both IC&RC and NAADAC Substance Abuse Counselor Certification

-For those who choose to pursue IC&RC or NAADAC certification on top of state credentials, often there isn’t a lot involved in deciding which organization to go with.
+For those who choose to pursue IC&RC or NAADAC certification on top of state credentials, often, there isn’t a lot involved in deciding which organization to go with.
 For most counselors, it’s pretty natural to simply work with the organization offering the exam that’s recognized by the state credentialing authority, and by extension, familiar to local employers.
-This isn’t a hard and fast rule though.
+This isn’t a hard and fast rule, though.
+While IC&RC certification is accepted in many more jurisdictions than NAADAC, there are a number of reasons why NAADAC certification may still be an excellent choice.

 Advantages of NAADAC Certification